chamaeleonidae/api/docs/webhooks/overview.md

 ### Verifying the Webhook :id=verification

 The signature is the SHA256-HMAC of your [Webhook Secret](https://app.trychameleon.com/settings/integrations/webhooks) and the request body.
-To prevent replay attacks, reject the message if it is older than a few minutes (in the examples below 5 minutes is used)
+As a second step, reject the message if it was sent outside of a few minutes (in the examples below 5 minutes is used; to prevent replay attacks)

 ### Verification Examples